microsoft/TypeScript-Website/packages/playground-handbook/Exporting Your Code.md

 ### Exporting For More Features

 Because the Playground has a strong focus, that comes with limitations.
 There are very good general purpose systems for running a node project in a browser like [CodeSandbox](https://codesandbox.io) and [StackBlitz](https://stackblitz.com/) - the Playground will generate a very close approximation of the current environment with a `package.json`, `tsconfig.json` and corresponding `index.{ts, tsx, js, jsx, .d.ts}`.
-This gives you the chance to carry on working when you hit a wall with the features in the Playground
+This gives you the chance to carry on working when you hit a wall with the features in the Playground.

 There's also a "Tweet this Playground" because why not?